-With the fall season steadily approaching, the Winston-Salem Fire Department wants everyone to have an enjoyable and safe Halloween, Thanksgiving, and Christmas.
+The Winston-Salem Fire Department wants everyone to have an enjoyable and safe holiday time.
 The mission of the Winston-Salem Fire Department and NFPA (National Fire Protection Association) is to educate the citizens and communities in Winston-Salem by promoting fire safety and preventive measures to aid in decreasing fires, injuries and non-fire related incidents.

 In a four-year span, U.S. fire departments responded to an estimated annual average of 240 home structure fires that began with Christmas trees.
 Home Christmas tree fires caused an average of 13 civilian deaths, 27 civilian injuries, and $16.7 million in direct property damage per year.
 Although these fires are not common, when they do occur, they are likely to be serious.
 On average, one of every 18 reported home structure Christmas tree fires resulted in a death compared to an average of one death per 141 total reported home structure fires.